Update: Sale of two Edinburgh University accommodations ‘not connected’ to funding crisis

-The University of Edinburgh has put two of its student accommodation properties on the market.
+The University of Edinburgh has put two of its student accommodation properties on the market and has told The Tab Edinburgh that profits will not be used to ease a funding crisis at the institution.

-The University hopes that the sale will raise funds amid “urgent financial challenges” that have led to staff and courses being cut.
+The decision comes amid “urgent financial challenges” that have led to staff and courses being cut at the university, with some reports indicating that the sale could be related.

 Property advisor CBRE said it had been appointed by the university to bring the properties to market.